 Bengal Kittens – Most Adorable Pets

 Bengal Kittens grow up to become Bengal cats, a domestic cat developed in the 1950s.
-It was a cross breed of an Asian Leopard cat and a domestic shorthairs.
-With a distinctive spotted and large coat the Bengal cat looks more of a jungle cat but being an Asian leopard cat hybrid the Bengal cat is thoroughly domestic.
+It was a cross breed of an Asian Leopard cat and domestic shorthairs.
+With a distinctive spotted and large coat, the Bengal cat looks more of a jungle cat but being an Asian leopard cat hybrid the Bengal cat is thoroughly domestic.
 Their name is also derived from the Asian leopard cat’s scientific name Felis bengalensis.
 The crossing between the two aforementioned cats was made by Jean Mill a certified breeder of California.
-Bengal cats are known to be very expensive and some even claim them to be the “Rolls Royce” of feline family.
+Bengal cats are known to be very expensive and some even claim them to be the “Rolls Royce” of the feline family.

 Bengal kittens may look large but come in the category of domestic ones.
 The stripes on the body of the cat make it worthy of its name “Bengal cats”.
 The coat is not only wonderful but also very soft and sleek.
 The average weight of a Bengal cat lies in between 10-15 pounds and for females its 8-12 pounds.
 One of the most important traits of a Bengal cat is its agility and strength.
-Due to the agile nature its back legs are slightly longer than the front ones.
+Due to the agile nature, its back legs are slightly longer than the front ones.
 The average age expectancy of these types of

 cats is around 14-16 years.
 Being such agile creatures these are always on the lookout for fun and often find themselves in the company of family especially children.